Bienfait-ijambo/monolith-blog-app/README.md

   }
 }
 ```
-Note: icrement page number property to go to the next page,
+Note: increment page number property to go to the next page,
 like ``
 "input": {
     "userName": "ben",